-10.17 The Parish Council and community will identify, report and monitor problems to Southern Water in relation to foul water drainage.
+10.25 The Parish Council and community will identify, report and monitor problems to Southern Water in relation to foul water drainage.

-10.18 Where monitoring shows that repeated foul water discharges have occurred, the Parish Council in consultation with relevant residents will seek to find a workable solution with Southern Water and seek improvements to the main sewer.
+10.26 Where monitoring shows that repeated foul water discharges have occurred, the Parish Council in consultation with relevant residents will seek to find a workable solution with Southern Water and seek improvements to the main sewer.

-j) Flooding
+m) Flooding

-10.19 The Parish Council will work with Hampshire County Council to form a Flood Action Group and develop a Village Flood Plan.
+10.27 The Parish Council will work with Hampshire County Council to form a Flood Action Group and develop a Village Flood Plan.
 The Parish Council will seek to ensure that Hampshire County Council, Test Valley Borough Council and riparian owners continue to review the maintenance and provision of highway drainage systems.
 The Parish Council will approach the Environment Agency to review and revise their Flood Risk Map, following completion of the works at Thruxton Airfield to regulate the flow of the Pillhill Brook through the Village.
+Opportunities for wetland creation and the conservation of valley floor wet woodland beside both the Parish's rivers will be sought.
+(The final sentence was previously Objective LEO7).

-10.20 The Parish Council will encourage all in the parish, who have identified Groundwater flooding risk, to install pumps that will help reduce any serious flooding.
+10.28 The Parish Council will encourage all in the parish, who have identified Groundwater flooding risk, to install pumps that will help reduce any serious flooding.
 Where there is a surface water risk, the parish council will encourage households to install flood reduction devices and to practise the protection of their properties.
 There are some very affordable devices on the market.
 This is supported by, and in line with, the Governments Community Resilience policy.

-Appendix 1 - Parish Heritage Assets
+Appendix 1 - Non Designated Heritage Assets